00tau/dotfiles/README.md

 This is the *alpha-numeric* layer of the grid: Note that the SHIFT-keys lie on the home-row of the layout, assuming that you are much more likely to press SHIFT than CAPS-LOCK.
-Also, the ESCAPE-key has moved to a more prominent position, and is now on the same level has the numeric keys.
-It is much more convenient to have the TABULATOR-key on the right side of the board and so close to the numerics, too.
-When entering long rows of digital numbers, it is nice to have `,` and `.` right below.
+Also, the ESCAPE-key has moved to a more prominent position and is now on the same level as the numeric keys.
+It is much more convenient to have the TABULATOR-key on the right side of the board and close to the numerics, too.
+A side effect of the layout: when entering long rows of digital numbers, it is nice to have `,` and `.` right below.

 | L5    | L5 | L4 | L3 | L2 | L2 | R2 | R2 | R3 | R4 | R5 | R5    |
 |------:|----|----|----|----|----|----|----|----|----|----|:------|